 - Internet & the Web

-- Lack of internet connection in many parts of the world.
-Whereas most of the developed countries boast extensive internet connectivity, many parts of this globe still have ground to cover.
+- Lack of internet connection.
+Whereas most of the developed countries boast extensive internet coverage, many other parts still have ground to cover.

 - Wanting to secure your own content just in case.
 For content writers and collectors, there is information out there that only feel safe right inside the local drive.
 Whereas website owners install multiple servers around the globe for data integrity, there is no telling when a file will get deleted intentionally or unintentionally, or when crucial servers decide to go belly for some reason.